fuankarion/Vision17/Lab13-OpticalFLow/readme.md

 You will find a compressed directory with [winpython](http://winpython.sourceforge.net/), a python distribution for windows with default bindings to the OpenCV library.
 If you are working on mac you can use [anaconda python](https://www.continuum.io/downloads).
 For linux you can install via the package manager or compile form source code, if you have some spare time.

-While you can code python on any plain text editor, we will recommend to use an IDE like [Spyder IDE](https://pythonhosted.org/spyder/) or some more advanced text editors like [Sublime] (https://www.sublimetext.com) or [LightTable](http://lighttable.com)
+While you can code python on any plain text editor, we will recommend to use an IDE like [Spyder IDE](https://pythonhosted.org/spyder/) or some more advanced text editors like [Sublime](https://www.sublimetext.com) or [LightTable](http://lighttable.com)

-If you are not familiar with python syntax, at the bottom of this documentsyou will find links to several *Python for matlab users* documents.
+If you are not familiar with python syntax, at the bottom of this document you will find links to several *Python for matlab users* documents.

 ## Samples